How To Copy a Hyper-V Virtual Machine to a New Location

 Import-VM –Path 'D:\VMs\VM\Virtual Machines\BD45FCC2-F93A-492D-A9F5-0CB58B73686D.vmcx' -Copy -GenerateNewID

-Notice that this command uses the -Copy and the -GenerateNewID parameters.
-This causes the new copy to be assigned a virtual machine identifier that is different from that of the original VM, enabling both copies to coexist.
+Note this command uses the -Copy and the -GenerateNewID parameters.
+The -GenerateNewID parameter assigns a unique identifier to the new copy, allowing it to coexist with the original.
 You can see the command in action in Figure 7.

 PowerShell screenshot shows Import-VM cmdlet being used to create a secondary virtual machine copy

 Figure 7.
-The Import-VM cmdlet can be used to create a secondary virtual machine copy.
+You can use the Import-VM cmdlet to create a secondary VM copy.

-When the command completes, Hyper-V now has two identical virtual machines capable of running side by side, as shown in Figure 8.
+When the command finishes, Hyper-V will host two identical VMs capable of running side by side (Figure 8).

 Showing that Hyper-V has two identical virtual machines running simultaneously

 Figure 8.
-There are now two virtual machine copies.
+There are now two VM copies.

-The two copies, while identical, are stored in separate paths, illustrated in Figure 9.
+The two copies, while identical, are stored in separate paths (Figure 9).

 Showing that the two virtual machine copies are stored in separate paths

 Figure 9.
-The two virtual machine copies are entirely separate from one another, with files being stored in differing locations.
+The two VM copies exist separately, with files stored in differing locations.

 About the Author